Nazjara/calendis-bookings/README.md

 3. **Booking Process**: When booking an appointment, the app handles the entire flow in one operation - creating the appointment, retrieving the confirmation details, and finalizing the booking.

+4. **Canceling Appointments**: Users can cancel existing appointments by providing the appointment and user IDs.

-4. **Automated Scheduling**: The scheduler component can automatically book appointments at configured times, useful for securing popular slots as soon as they become available.
+5. **Automated Scheduling**: The scheduler component can automatically book appointments at configured times, useful for securing popular slots as soon as they become available.